Staff Members

 Aileen Adorable

 Aileen is a passionate and determined person.
 She is originally from the Philippines and moved to Canada in 2008.
 She earned a Bachelor of Science degree in Management Accounting in the Philippines.
-When she arrive in Fort McMurray, she worked extremely hard to obtain a Permanent Residency and become a Canadian Citizen.
+When she arrived in Fort McMurray, she worked extremely hard to obtain her Permanent Residency and become a Canadian Citizen.
 After 10 years of being a full-time mother, Aileen decided to return to school and pursue a degree.
 She began working for MCA in 2023 as a Project Coordinator, two weeks after completing her Business Digital Marketing Management degree.
 Now that she has returned to work, she feels happy to see people from various backgrounds working together to welcome and showcase their diverse culture and traditions.

 When she is not working, Aileen enjoys spending time with her family, cooking, playing badminton, gardening, and listening to positive audio.
 Her goal is to promote inclusion and diversity while also treating people with respect.